 The associate laboratory CICECO – Aveiro Institute of Materials, formerly CICECO-Centre for Research in Ceramics and Composite Materials, was created in March 2002 at the University of Aveiro, Portugal, with the mission of developing the scientific and technological knowledge necessary for the innovative production and transformation of ceramics and organic-inorganic hybrids and materials for a sustainable development.

-CICECO is the largest Portuguese institute in the field of materials science and engineering, comprising 44 academic staff, 27 full-time researchers and, in December 2015, 83 post-doctoral associates, 116 PhD students, and ca. 67 other students.
+CICECO is the largest Portuguese institute in the field of materials science and engineering, with over 470 people comprising 47 academic staff, 122 full-time researchers and, in December 2020, 31 post-doctoral associates, 203 PhD students and 52 other students.
+Activities are supported by 15 technicians and administrative personnel.

 To strengthen our leading role as an inter-disciplinary European research laboratory in the field of materials;